Description

 PE 183A.
 Beginning Hiking.
 1 Credit.

 Introduces hiking concepts and skills necessary to hike safely as a regular fitness activity.
 Includes fitness for hiking, route planning, safety, and environmental considerations.
-Required: Be able to comfortably walk on outdoor trails for three miles or more.
-Be prepared for day hiking trips off campus by providing your own transportation, parking fees and equipment.
+Must be able to comfortably hike at least three miles on outdoor trails with elevation and uneven surfaces.
+Be prepared for day hiking trips off campus by providing your own transportation, parking fees, and equipment.
 Audit available.

 PE 183B.
 Stretch, Roll, and Release.
 1 Credit.